Kim Kardashian Mixes S&M & Vintage In A Gown Designed To Make The Internet Lose Its Mind

 There’s fashion, and then there are modern marvels of engineering.
 This weekend, Kim Kardashian West defied gravity in a Thierry Mugler gown with daring cutouts and very strategically-placed crisscrossed straps.
-Kardashian rocked the gown at Hollywood Beauty Awards in New York City.
+Kardashian rocked the gown at Hollywood Beauty Awards in New York City, which had a high temperature of 36 degrees that day.

 Mugler was known for his fetish-inspired clothing, and the straps of this dress resemble a harness.
 The straps in the back of the dress appear more supportive and substantial to keep the front side in place.
 The gown also features a high thigh slit, which Kardashian paired with clear acrylic heels, a trend she has been sporting for the past year.